utkuturk/when2meet-optimal-meetups/README.md

 # When2Meet Optimal Meetups

+## More

+In addition to the original one, this one also find best 1-to-1 meeting spots given a one reference person.

 ## Description

 When2Meet Optimal Meetup is a Python script that uses a CSV generated from When2Meet to determine the best meeting times for a group.
 It schedules meetings based on the number of consecutive 15-minute intervals where the most people ar available resulting in a list of most optimal weekly meeting times to get everyone on the When2Meet.